Our Mission, Our vision

 articule is an open-access artist-run centre dedicated to the presentation of a broad range of contemporary practices.
 Through our various programming channels, we strive for artistic excellence, interdisciplinarity and social engagement.
 Our open structure encourages the direct participation of an active and diverse membership on both programming and organizational levels.

 articule’s programming aims to provoke dialogue, to foster critical thinking and to promote a diversity of practices and experiences in the artistic and social realms.
-We are open to all disciplines, and present exhibitions, action-, and research-based works. articule curates events, such as screenings, and forums, to explore specific themes or artistic practices.
+Open to all disciplines, we present exhibitions, action-, and research-based works.
+We curate events, such as screenings, and forums, to explore specific themes or artistic practices.
 We also support “undisciplined” practices and projects that manifest themselves in site-specific contexts or alternative locations.

 Through our engaging programming, we offer a fertile space for creativity — both to our organization and a diverse public.